BoBguyjoe/sqms-internship/README.txt

  - The 'sample' variable determines how many points to measure.
 Doing a 2D sweep takes quite some time, with only a value of 50 taking several minutes

 CHANGELOG
+8/6/2021:
+ - Re-added the different noise types
+ - Fixed Bloch animations for rabi oscillations so that the vector rotates
+ - Several bug fixes

 8/2/2021:
  - Added a 2D rabi sweep to sweeps.py, where it sweeps amplitude and length at the same time
  - Fixed up which expectation values main.py plots (having a drive and noise makes it behave unexpectedly)